THE JUNE LETTER

 Our Half-Hog Shuttles You’ll find this section next, after The Week with PBV.

-Pork Sites Details later, but our sites are generally around four to eight blocks from the festivities.
-In about half of the towns, we’re over a mile from the downtown festivities (and nobody camps right near downtown festivities), but there’s always a shuttle running to/from downtown.
-We’ll publish greater detail about our pretty campsites in a future update, Our Week in the Corn.
+Pork Sites Details later, but our sites are generally around six to eight blocks from the festivities.
+In Burlington, it’s further (and nobody camps right near downtown Burlington), but a shuttle will run to/from downtown.
+We’ll publish greater detail about our campsites in a future update, Our Week in the Corn.

-Ask a local: Where is the Little League in Head Park?
+Ask a local: Where are the soccer fields?

-Ask a local: Where is the Rogo Center?
+Ask a local: Where is First Christian Church?
+Or where is Walmart?

-We’re planning great menus every night, heavy plates, and we’ll reveal all of the live music we’ve booked.
-It’s a great week.
+We’re planning great menus every night, and soon we’ll reveal all of the live music we’ve booked.
+It’s shaping up to be a wonderful week.

 We will offer a vegetarian alternative entrée for all included dinners.
 It looks like we will offer a vegetarian entrée for the optional meals, too.

 Food Vendors in Camp We are arranging for breakfast vendors to offer Grab-and-Go breakfast items beside our coffee trailer every morning from 4:30 to at least 7:00 AM.
-(The most common items will be yogurt, hard-boiled eggs, muffins or donuts, and bananas.
+The most common items will be yogurt, hard-boiled eggs, muffins or donuts, and bananas.
 In many cases, the vendor will have chocolate milk.
-Possibly instant oatmeal and/or cheese sticks.)
+Possibly instant oatmeal and/or cheese sticks.
+In one or two cases, we may have hot breakfast items, too.

-Check the Board First Thing When you ride into camp, make a habit of checking our Announcement Boards at the Front Desk for answers to your questions, like where showers, kybos, or bike mechanics are located and what's happening in camp tonight or tomorrow night.
+Check the Board First Thing When you ride into camp, make a habit of checking our Announcement Boards at the Front Desk for what's happening in camp tonight or tomorrow night.
 Then, after you read the board, and if you still have a question or need help with something, ask at our friendly front-desk.

-Yoga in Pork Camp Please watch for Our Week in the Corn, when we’ll tell you more about Kim Stackman, our yoga teacher for PBV during RAGBRAI.
-She will lead a group yoga session at 4:00 or 5:00 each day.
+Yoga in Pork Camp Please watch for Our Week in the Corn, when we’ll tell you more about Traci DeLand, our yoga teacher for PBV during RAGBRAI.
+She will lead a group yoga session at 5:00 each day.
 Relax your mind and take advantage of the benefits of yoga.
 Stretch those tired muscles.
 Avoid injury.
 Commune with fellow Porkers.
 Watch updates, watch the daily announcement board of PBV (near our front desk), and watch our notifications via the Pork Belly App.
 We’ll let you know when and where yoga will be happening each day.

 Entertainment on Stage Please watch updates, watch the daily announcement board of PBV (near our front desk), and watch our notifications via the Pork Belly App.
-We’ll let you know when and who is on stage each night.
+We’ll let you know who is on stage each night.
+We’re planning entertainment on seven nights, starting on Saturday in Council Bluffs.

 Several Porkers have offered tips for packing—they suggest putting each day’s clothes into plastic bags (freezer bags or ziplock storage bags) inside your duffel.
 Dew on the grass can make your duffel damp, and packing clothing in ziplock bags keeps clean clothes nice and fresh.